devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Image Normalization

-**Image normalization** is a process in image processing that adjusts the range of pixel intensity values in an image.
+Image normalization is a process in image processing that adjusts the range of pixel intensity values in an image.
 The goal of normalization is to enhance the contrast of the image, making it more visually appealing and easier to analyze.
 This technique is particularly useful for images that suffer from poor contrast due to lighting conditions or sensor limitations.

 Normalization typically involves transforming the pixel values of an image so that they fall within a specific range, often between 0 and 1 or 0 and 255.
 This process can help improve the performance of various image processing tasks, such as feature extraction, object detection, and machine learning model training, by ensuring that all input images have a consistent scale.

 #### Importance of Image Normalization

-1. **Improved Contrast**: Normalization enhances the visibility of features in an image by stretching the range of pixel values.
+1. Improved Contrast: Normalization enhances the visibility of features in an image by stretching the range of pixel values.
-2. **Consistency**: It standardizes images for further processing, which is crucial in machine learning applications where models expect inputs in a specific range.
+2. Consistency: It standardizes images for further processing, which is crucial in machine learning applications where models expect inputs in a specific range.
-3. **Reduced Sensitivity to Lighting Conditions**: By normalizing images, variations caused by different lighting conditions can be minimized, leading to better model performance.
+3. Reduced Sensitivity to Lighting Conditions: By normalizing images, variations caused by different lighting conditions can be minimized, leading to better model performance.
-4. **Facilitates Faster Convergence**: In gradient-based optimization algorithms, having normalized inputs can lead to faster convergence during training.
+4. Facilitates Faster Convergence: In gradient-based optimization algorithms, having normalized inputs can lead to faster convergence during training.

 #### Python Script to Normalize an Image’s Pixel Values Between 0 and 1